hindu-comm/mail_stream_advaita-l/2017/07/UNCHECKED_Re_advaiti/464__Praveen_R._Bhat.md

 >>
 >>

-​If you're saying both vichAra and upAsanA are possible, we're both saying the same thing.
+If you're saying both vichAra and upAsanA are possible, we're both saying the same thing.
 In fact, nirgunopAsana is only without manana.
 After manana, it is nididhyAsana.